berzz26/encloud/DEVELOPMENT.md

-# Development Guide for Env Vault
+# Development Guide for DotVault

 This project uses [pnpm](https://pnpm.io/) as its package manager for faster and more efficient dependency management.
 This guide will help you set up your development environment and understand the project workflow.